drbean/edit/jeffreykuo/Send_thermal_pad.md

 addition of silicone resin; (a) tensile strength, (b) elongation at break and (c) hardness.

-Evaluation Performance of Silicone Rubber Composite
+Evaluation Performance of Silicone Rubber Composites

-The thermal conductivity will enhance significantly with the existence of high filler loadings.
-Addition of high filler does not only improve the thermal conductivity property of silicone rubber but also some properties will be affected, especially for its flexibility property.
+Thermal conductivity is enhanced significantly by the existence of high filler loadings, but the addition of large amounts of filler not only improves the thermal conductivity of silicone rubber.
+Other properties are also affected, especially flexibility.
-Based on the preliminary results, MQ, Vi-MQT3 and Al-MQT3 resin were chosen as a modifier of silicone rubber/*h*-BN to form a thermal pad.
+Based on the above preliminary results, MQ, Vi-MQT3 and Al-MQT3 resin were chosen as modifiers of the silicone rubber/*h*-BN composite to form thermal pads.
-Addition of silicone resin was made constant, at 10 phr. *h*-BN filler concentration was increased up to 100 phr.
-The critical concentration for percolation of cubical particles in polymer matrices is known to be around 30% volume.
-The 100 phr filler concentration is higher than 30% volume, ^14^ caused the silicone rubber matrix was saturated, prevent it for being filled.
-The thermal pad was evaluated its performance based on the target value of this study, as shown in Table 1.
+Addition of the silicone resin was kept constant, at 10 phr.
+The *h*-BN filler concentration was increased up to 100 phr.
+The critical concentration for the percolation of cubical particles in polymer matrices is known to be around 30% by volume.
+The 100 phr filler concentration is higher than 30% by volume, ^14^ and is a value where the silicone rubber matrix would become saturated, preventing it from being further filled.
+The performance of the thermal pads with these parameters was evaluated based on the target values of this study, as shown in Table 1.

 ### **Thermal conductivity**